xlassix/chamsmobile-test/README.md

 This repository contains the Chamsmobile project, a simple banking application developed as part of the Kegow interview process.
 The application consists of both frontend and backend components, enabling users to perform various banking operations.

-## Task Description

-Following a successful interview, you've been invited to proceed to the second stage of the interview process.
-The task for this stage is to build a fullstack banking application using React for the frontend (preferably Next.js or Create React App with TypeScript) and TypeScript for the backend (using Express.js, Nest.js, etc.).
-Both the frontend and backend should be containerized using Docker.

 ### Application Features